Artist in Residence

 - Engage viewers with different and original ways of thinking about, interpreting and understanding the living landscape of this area.

-The third artist-in-residence, Clara Elliot, has recently been appointed.
+The third artist-in-residence, Clara Elliot, was appointed in Spring 2021.

 Clara Elliot is a Scotland-based artist whose work aims to reflect the relationship between landscapes, people and ecology.
 With a background in art history and landscape architecture, her work takes an interdisciplinary approach, using a range of textile techniques to explore the ‘fabric’ of a place.
 As artist in residence she will be focussing on red deer and their relationship to the landscapes and communities of Coigach and Assynt.

-Clara will be an artist-in-residence in the true sense of term, staying in a studio in Glencanisp owned by the Assynt Foundation to accommodate both visiting artists and those living more locally as they go through their creative processes.
-She plans to use the time to meet local people and explore the area, looking at how the interactions between the red deer and people shape their lives and the landscape.
+Clara was an artist-in-residence in the true sense of term, staying in a studio in Glencanisp owned by the Assynt Foundation to accommodate both visiting artists and those living more locally as they go through their creative processes.
+She used the time to meet local people and explore the area, looking at how the interactions between the red deer and people shape their lives and the landscape.
 The Assynt Foundation is currently exploring a number of venues in which to display finished works, including, appropriately, an old deer larder.

 The Assynt Foundation was originally set up to manage the community buyout of 18,000 hectares of land in the area.
 It aims to manage its land and associated assets for the benefit of the community and the public in general as an important part of the protection and sustainable development of Scotland’s natural environment.